ajami1331/input-downloader/Readme.md

-Download input output cwd using competitive-companion
+Download input output to cwd using competitive-companion.